iholloma/crdh/_essays/v01-06-mapping-mobility.md

 they left the home to earn the income to sustain it.[^18]

 Meredith Waterbury's experiences further illustrate this pattern.
-Waterbury, who joined the firm in 1904 and became the head of the firm's stenography department in 1909, was a unique example of an adult woman who was not in the workforce in 1900 but later entered it.
+Waterbury, who joined the firm in 1904 and became the head of its stenography department in 1909, was a unique example of an adult woman who was not in the workforce in 1900 but later entered it.
 In 1900, she was living near West 131st Street in Harlem with her husband, Sherman, a jewelry salesman.
 The 1905 New York State Census shows the